99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS Private Certificate Authority (CA)
 Managed service allows you to create private Certificate Authorities, only work in your Organization / services that have the integration, not on the public internet.
-For custom Encypted comunication, authenticatio users, public key infrastructure.
+For custom Encrypted communication, authentication users, public key infrastructure.

 AWS Macie:
-Managed Machine learning pattern matching to deiscover and portect your seinsitive data in AWS.
+Managed Machine learning pattern matching to discover and protect your sensitive data in AWS.
 Help identify and alert about PII

 AWS APPConfig:
-If you want your config outsiede of your app instead of shipping it with it.
-Ex. feature flags, to dynamic disable or enable features on an app. or ip blacklist ecc... without changing application code.
+If you want your config outside of your app instead of shipping it with it.
+Ex. feature flags, to dynamically disable or enable features on an app. or ip blacklist ecc... without changing the application code.